hyperledger/firefly-samples/combined/mint-token-on-public-ethereum-network/README.md

 # Mint Token on Polygon Testnet

-This sample contains a node.js application that demonstrates minting ERC20 tokens using FireFly on a public ethereum based blockchain network when some specific events are detected.
+This sample includes a Node.js application that demonstrates how to mint more ERC20 tokens when a mint event is detected on a public Ethereum-based blockchain network.

-The core logic to achieve the sample is [here](https://github.com/kaleido-io/firefly-samples/blob/combined-sample/combined/mint-token-on-public-ethereum-network/src/firefly-client.ts?plain%3D1#L37-L69):
+The core logic for this sample can be found [here](https://github.com/kaleido-io/firefly-samples/blob/combined-sample/combined/mint-token-on-public-ethereum-network/src/firefly-client.ts?plain%3D1#L37-L69):
 ```
 const firefly = new FireFly({ host: "http://localhost:5000" });
 const sub: FireFlySubscriptionBase = {